 This manual is a collaborative document representing the experience of those who worked on the initial group of Torrance oral history projects.
 The initial draft was written by Kristi Raffa, and Kristi remains the supervising author of the manual.
 Kristi also selected examples from the oral history of Jennifer Floether.
 Stephen Lorance’s contributions were based on his experience transcribing the oral history of David W. Torrance.
 The description of the Torrance Oral History Project was written by Kerry Magruder and Brent Purkaple, and approved by the executive board of the T. F. Torrance Theological Fellowship.

 "General editors" refers to the editors of the Torrance Oral History Project.
-A "History Editor" refers to the transcriber and editor of a particular oral history.
-Yes, if you are volunteering to assist the project via an interview or a transcription, you are an editor.
+A "History Editor" refers to the editor of a particular oral history.

-We believe that every aspect of creating oral histories, including transcription as well as planning and conducting the oral history interview, is an endeavor of editorial scholarship requiring subtlety and care.
-For this reason, transcription is not "outsourced" to someone in a mere tech support role, but conducted as part of the editorial process.
+We believe that every aspect of creating oral histories, including planning and conducting the oral history interview, to mounting it on the website with appropriate tagging and supplemental documentation, is an endeavor of editorial scholarship requiring subtlety and care.

 Do you want to volunteer to transcribe an interview for this project?
 Great!
 We need you!
 This manual provides training in what we call Phase II and Phase III of the editorial process, including transcription.

 Do you want to volunteer to conduct an interview for this project?
 Great, we will provide training in the methods of oral history interviews, and the technical protocols we want you to follow as Phase I of the process of creating an oral history.
 In addition, we ask that you also commit to its transcription and further editing in Phase II and Phase III as described in this manual.